Environmental Sustainability Dissertation TopicsDecember 18, 2023

 Chetwynd, F. and Dobbyn, C., 2011.
 Assessment, feedback, and marking guides in distance education.
 Open Learning: The Journal of Open, Distance and e-Learning, 26(1), pp.67-78.

 Wong, K.Y., Oh, K., Ng, Y.Q.T. and Cheong, S.K., 2015.
-Use of the internet in a mathematics assessment system with semi-automatic marking and customizable feedback.
+Use the Internet in a mathematics assessment system with semi-automatic marking and customizable feedback.

 Brown, G., 2015, October.
 Self and peer assessment.
 In Assessment & Grading Seminar Series.